 - Place coconut in a powerful large blender.

-- Blend for 8-10 mins until a liquid is formed, you may need to scrape down the sides several times.
+- Blend for 8-10 mins until a liquid coconut butter is formed, you may need to scrape down the sides several times.

-- Use as it is or pour into a jar and it will set solid.
+- Use as it is or pour into a jar coconut butter will set solid.

-- Store in the fridge in an airtight jar and it will last many months.
+- Store your homemade coconut butter in the fridge in an airtight jar and it will last many months.